 It’s no fun experiencing these stress symptoms.
 It’s no picnic for those around you either.

-Minimizing stress and protecting your brain against the effects of stress is easier than you might think.
+Minimizing stress and protecting your brain against its effects is easier than you might think.

-Here are four simple tips to stop stress in its tracks and overcome its harmful effects on your brain.
+Here are five simple tips to stop stress in its tracks and overcome its harmful effects on your brain.

 - Stop free radical damage by eating a diet high in antioxidant-rich foods like fruit, vegetables, dark chocolate, and green tea.